MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-change-tracking-synchronize-data-external-systems.md

 ### Retrieve changes in tables using Web API example

-This example shows how to retrieve changes made in for account table data using the Web API.
+This example shows how to retrieve changes made for the account table using the Web API.

 **Request**